centre-for-humanities-computing/DaCy/docs/using_dacy.getting_started.rst

 .. seealso::

-   DaCy is built using SpaCy, hence you will be able to find a lot of the required documentation for using the pipeline in their very well written documentation on their `website <https://spacy.io>`__
+   DaCy is built using SpaCy, hence you will be able to find a lot of the required documentation for using the pipeline in their very well written `documentation <https://spacy.io>`__.

 Tagging named entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A named entity is a “real-world object” that’s assigned a name – for example, a person, a country, a product or a book title.
+A named entity is a “real-world object” that's assigned a name - for example, a person, a country, a product or a book title.
 DaCy can recognize organizations, persons, and location, as well as other miscellaneous entities.

 .. code-block:: python